fieldtrip/website/development/realtime/reference_implementation.md

 on a 64-bit machine, you will not be able to compile MEX-files with your native 64-bit compiler in this case.

 **Cross-version compatibility**: It seems MEX-files compiled on any version >= 7.2 can be run on any other version >= 7.2 on the same type of machine.
-**Possible trap**: If you're trying to compile both 32 and 64 bit versions from the same source directory, make sure you always compile ''libbuffer.a'' using the same platform.
-If you get strange build errors, you might try to link a 64 bit MEX file to a 32 bit library, or vice versa.
+**Possible trap**: If you're trying to compile both 32 and 64-bit versions from the same source directory, make sure you always compile ''libbuffer.a'' using the same platform.
+If you get strange build errors, you might try to link a 64-bit MEX file to a 32-bit library, or vice versa.

 #### Building with cmake (probably outdated)